PORTFOLIO

 Collaborated with other members of the "Two Dots" mobile game marketing team during promotional content brainstorming sessions and executed the creative briefs that outlined our ideas by animating top-performing advertisements and other promotional materials that attracted new paid users to the game.

-Graphic Design & Layout Moderator
+Production, Graphic Design, & Layout Moderator

 Various Fanzines | Remote